Eric Skoglund ParadigmLast changed 9/17 4:46P CDT

 I think the aff has a burden to relate to the resolution.
 The easiest way to achieve that is to propose a plan for policy action.
 Whatever your advocacy, all affirmatives obviously need to be prepared to defend why their approach is best for debate.
 Even absent specific negative argumentation, if I end the debate unclear about the meaning of an affirmative ballot, I am likely to negate on presumption.

 By default my negative ballot will stand for supporting whatever is advocated in the 2NR.
-I will not judge kick without a bit of theoretical reasoning as to why that's appropriate for me to do.
-I tend to think of K alts in much the same way I think of counterplans.
-If your strategy relies on your alt being viewed in a different way, you will need to do a lot of work to help me get there.
+I will not judge kick without a bit of theoretical reasoning as to why that's appropriate for me to do; if the counterplan is in the 2NR, then I tend to believe that a negative ballot is a vote for the counterplan.
+I tend to think of K alts in much the same way I think of counterplans; you will benefit from explaining who is the subject of the sentence of your alt, and what the verb of your sentence means operationally.

 Don't clip cards.
 If you can't read at the speed you want without clipping, then read slower.
-I will probably ask for your speech docs and will only be using those to monitor clipping and to evaluate evidence quality when it's in question, NOT to fill in my flow.
+I will usually ask for your speech docs and will only be using those to monitor clipping and to evaluate evidence quality when it's in question, NOT to fill in my flow.
+In a virtual debate world, I will also use speech docs to fill in if Internet connection issues prevent me from clearly hearing your speech.

 I won't say "clear" but will give you obvious nonverbal communication if I'm not with you.